Do I need a TV licence in the UK? (Updated 2024)

 TV licensing provides a form on their website that you can use to register as exempt from licensing.
 You’ll be asked to make a declaration that neither you nor anyone in your household is watching any live broadcast TV or using BBC iPlayer.
 This should stop TV licensing from contacting you with reminder notices, but they may still send an agent to verify the details of your declaration.

-You can choose to refuse entry to your property to any agent of TV licensing unless they bring a warrant granted by a magistrate or a sheriff in Scotland.
+You can refuse entry to your property to any agent of TV licensing unless they bring a warrant granted by a magistrate in England or Wales or a sheriff in Scotland.

 Read more about TV in the UK: